 At the first session, we meet at the farm and begin with a walk in a pasture.
 During this pasture walk, I talk about horses and why they are uniquely gifted to help us see ourselves more clearly.
 We also use this pasture walk to become more present, perhaps letting go of the stress of driving to the farm or any other worries we may have brought to the session.
 I then invite you to pay more attention to your senses and notice what is happening around you in nature.
 This is how horses live in every moment – they do not worry about the past or the future – they simply pay attention to each other and what is going on around them.
 By becoming attuned to your natural surroundings, you become more present and “horse-like.”

-I then ask you if you have an intention for the session.
-If you do, we discuss it to help me understand clearly what it is you hope to gain from our session.
+I will then ask you if you have an intention for the session.
+If you do, we discuss it to help me understand clearly what it is you hope to gain from your session.
 I then invite you to choose a horse from among those available for our use that day.
 I use that horse to give a safety demonstration inside a 60’ diameter round-pen.
 The round pen provides a convenient place to work with the horse in a safe environment.
 I often demonstrate some natural horsemanship (horse whispering) techniques in case you want to try them.
 I then invite you to come inside the round pen with the horse.
 Depending upon your intention and your level of comfort with being alone with the horse, I may work with you from outside the round pen.

 What happens next depends to a large degree on your intention and my intuition about what will best serve you.
 Sometimes we use natural horsemanship techniques, other times I set up a constellation for you and we work that way.
 Either way, we spend about an hour working with the horse.